julianmueller/insight_gui/README.md

 - manipulate ros2 env variables like ROS_DOMAIN_ID for the running GUI session
 - show ros2 logs and filter them
 - show ros2 doctor inspection with available package updates etc
+- every page is deteachable into its own floating window

 ## TODO List